nchlswhttkr/bandcamp-mini-embed/README.md

 <!-- album id 2288090894 -->
 ```

 Insert the follow style/script snippet on any page you want.
-It's 336px tall and its width can vary between 320px and 480px.
+It's 336px tall and requires a minimum width of 280px.

 Specify the album to load with the `data-album-id` attribute on the script, as well as the URL of your CORS proxy from earlier with the `data-proxy-root` attribute.